 After spinal cord stimulator surgery, patients may be released from the hospital the same day or the next one.
 In the weeks following the operation, patients will need to work with their doctors to find the optimal settings for their neurostimulator.
 Activities such as driving, twisting, bending, raising one's arms, sleeping on one's stomach, or lifting heavy objects should be limited.

-Dr. Michael W. Chung, MD graduated from University of California, Los Angeles (UCLA), David Geffen School of Medicine.
-He completed residency at University of California, Los Angeles (UCLA) Affiliated Hospitals.
-He is certified by the American Board of Physical Medicine & Rehabilitation and has a state license in California.
+Dr. Michael W. Chung, MD graduated from Albany Medical College.
+He is certified by the American Board of Physical Medicine % Rehabilitation and has a state license in California.

 Licensed In: California